Ovilia/blog/_posts/2013-11-02-sorting-in-javascript.md

 layout: post
 tags:
 - JavaScript
-excerpt: Method of sorting an array is defined in `Array.prototype.sort`.
-So you don't have to think about how to sort when writing in JavaScript.
-But you still need to be careful when you use it, since JavaScript is fragile. :disappointed:
 ---

 Method of sorting an array is defined in `Array.prototype.sort`.
 So in most cases, you don't have to think about how to implement a sort algorithm when writing in JavaScript.
 But you still need to be careful when you use it, since JavaScript is fragile. :disappointed: